Beth Burnett

 Hillary Stires, PhD

 Trained as a cancer research scientist, Hillary Stires transitioned towards cancer policy after interacting with patient advocates as a postdoctoral fellow at Georgetown University.
-As a Science Policy Analyst at Friends of Cancer Research, a think tank and advocacy organization, she develops evidence-based policies and works with teams to identify challenges and create solutions that improve cancer care.
+As the Director of Regulatory and Research Partnerships at Friends of Cancer Research, she develops evidence-based policies and works with teams to identify challenges and create solutions that improve cancer care.
+Hillary is passionate about building relationships between researchers and advocates to improve the patient experience and works with Theresa’s Research Foundation to help make that happen.

 Jasmine Souers

-Diagnosed with breast cancer at age of 26, Jasmine co-founded For the Breast of Us, the first inclusive breast cancer community for all women of color.
-A passionate trained advocate, she serves as Chief Visionary Officer at For the Breast of Us and lends her expertise to organizations like Young Survival Coalition, Metastatic Breast Cancer Alliance, Living Beyond Breast Cancer and the Mayo Clinic.
+Jasmine Souers is a passionate advocate for young women and people of color affected by breast cancer.
+Diagnosed with stage 1 breast cancer at the age of 26 in 2016, Jasmine turned her pain into purpose through volunteerism, entrepreneurship, advocacy and co-founding For the Breast of Us, the first inclusive breast cancer community for all women of color.
+Today, she is the founding president and CEO of The Missing Pink Breast Cancer Alliance, connecting change agents to improve the lives of people of color affected by breast cancer.
+She lends her expertise to organizations like the Metastatic Breast Cancer Alliance, Living Beyond Breast Cancer and Mayo Clinic.

 Stephanie Walker

 A retired RN with nearly 40 years of clinical practice, Stephanie was diagnosed in July 2015 with de novo metastatic breast cancer.
-As project lead for the MBC Alliance’s BECOME (Black Experience of Clinical Trials and Opportunities of Meaningful Engagement) research initiative, she advocates for people living with cancer in rural areas to have equal access to quality healthcare and treatment.
+As project lead for the MBC Alliance’s BECOME (Black Experience of Clinical Trials and Opportunities of Meaningful Engagement) research initiative and co-chair for the Clinical Care working group of the MBCA, she advocates for people living with cancer in rural areas to have equal access to quality healthcare and treatment.